pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-06-running-elixir.md

 Hello there, Elixir 🙂
 ```

 In this case, the file extension `.ex` means that this type of file is not a script, and it should be compiled.
-This is because scripts are compiled only they run, while these files are for longer-term usage, like a library or an application, so they should be compiled first.
+This is because scripts are compiled only when they run, while these files are for longer-term usage, like a library or an application, so they should be compiled first.
 You can also edit the file and recompile it from inside the shell.

 ```sh